How to Stencil on a Vintage Find [+Video!]

 NOTE: This post contains affiliate links for [the same or similar] products used to complete the project discussed.
 This is both for your convenience as well as to support my website, since I receive a small compensation whenever you click on a link and make any sort of purchase, for which I thank you 🙂 See my full disclosure here.

 The project starts with this black crate, a hand-me-down from a friend.
-To prepare it for stenciling I simply sponged it off and let it air dry.
+To prepare it for stenciling I simply sponged it down and let it air dry.

 You don’t need many supplies for stenciling.